mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 where the habitable zone is in the third orbital band of the star, a solar energy system that generates 10 Power has its output cut to 5 in the fourth band, 2 in the fifth band and so on.
-In addition, any time the system’s collectors are blocked by an object – for example, a planet, moon or planetoid – they stop collecting energy and cease to provide power after one turn.
+In addition, any time the system's collectors are blocked by an object – for example, a planet, moon or planetoid – they stop collecting energy and cease to provide power after one turn.